 The first exchanges of messages are simply to establish whether there’s a mutual interest and if you both feel it’s worth arranging to meet up.
 Only once you meet face to face you’ll discover whether there’s a vital spark between you which could indicate a potential romance.

 Avoid giving any personal information before you have met and established a firm connection.
 Swapping mobile numbers or social media profiles is fine if it helps you feel more comfortable about meeting, but steer clear of giving out information like your home or workplace address.
 Your instincts may tell you that someone is trustworthy but in the early stages of communication it’s better to be safe than sorry.

-Men tend to do this more often than women.
 A bit of gentle flirting is good but starting an email with something like ‘Hi honey, you look hot in your photos’ is liable to turn a woman off rather than on.
-People using eHarmony are generally looking for a serious relationship rather than a cheap thrill and will tend to vie away from a match that comes on too strong.
+People using eharmony are generally looking for a serious relationship rather than a cheap thrill and will tend to vie away from a match that comes on too strong.

 Avoid sexual references, promises or discussions on email and remember, what you write online stays online.